jojomondag/Syntax-Extractor/README.md

 - **Webview Interface**

   - After running the extract command, the extracted data will be displayed in the **Syntax Extractor** webview.
-  - The webview provides an interactive interface to navigate and manage your code structure.
+  - The webview provides an interactive interface wher you can see amount of tokens for your copied text.

 - **Clipboard**